 Worming – Your kitten will need worming when you first get him/her if not already done by the breeder.
 Kittens and adult cats should be regularly wormed throughout their lives to treat for roundworms and tapeworms.
 There are various products on the market available.
 These products will be discussed with you when we first meet your new kitten!.

 Fleas – Kittens and adult cats should be treated for prevention of fleas throughout their lives.
 This is much more effective than trying to eradicate an infestation once it has accured.

 Microchips– A microchip is a small implant the size of a grain of rice.
 It is injected under the skin between the shoulder blades.
 It may cause some discomfort to your kitten when being placed but some do not react at all.
 It contains a unique code which is registered on a national data base, meaning if your pet strays they can be reunited with you as soon as possible.
 All practices, police stations and pounds will have a scanner to check if the animal is microchipped.
 It is a one off fee and would normally never need repeating.
-It can be done at the time of the second vaccination appointment or when your kitten in neutered if the kitten has not yet been outside.
+It can be done at the time of the second vaccination appointment or when your kitten is neutered, so long as your kitten is not going outside.

 Nutrition – Your kitten must be fed on a high quality, kitten diet.
 These diets are designed to meet the nutritional needs of a kitten, which are different to the adult cat.
 They contain higher levels of protein, vitamins and minerals and will ensure your kitten has a healthy development.